zachpinto/VennDiagramGPT/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- OpenAI for providing the GPT-4 API.
+- OpenAI for providing the GPT-4 API
-- All contributors who participate in this project.